djalbat/juxtapose/README.md

 ### Virtual DOM elements

-In other words elements that reference, and therefore effectively represent, real underlying DOM elements.
+These are elements that reference, and therefore effectively represent, real underlying DOM elements.
 They are created with lowercase tag names:

 ```js
 const easyui = require('easyui'),